 I spotted an older gentleman working on a painting with duck eggshells just outside the entrance.
 I had to stop just to watch.
-Keep in mind that the prices are higher than local markets.
-But the prices are very reasonable – as it’s high quality and handmade artwork.
+Keep in mind that the prices are higher than in local markets.
+But the prices are very reasonable – as it's high quality and handmade artwork.

 6. Visit Binh Quoi Village

 One of my favorite places in Ho Chi Minh City (so far) is Binh Quoi Tourist Village.
 It is like an Instagrammer's paradise with so many stunning photo locations.
 I mean, just look at the picture above.
 Can you believe that it's taken in a forever busy city populated by more than 8 million people?

 Binh Quoi is like a hidden gem and oasis, located about eight kilometers northeast of the city center (and it's free to visit).
 It's such a laidback and cute place with lotus ponds, thatched cottages, bamboo waterwheels, monkey bridge and lots of tropical plants.
 You can go here just to enjoy the village feels or go paddling in the lake, go fishing or enjoy the all you can eat buffet.
 We arrived just before sunset to eat dinner here.
 But I wished I would have had at least 1-2 hours more in the daylight just to take photos.

 I haven't been to Mekong Delta, but I've heard that Binh Quoi Village will remind you of the traditional bamboo villages on the Mekong Delta – except that this is in the heart of HCMC.